riazarbi/serversetup/README.md

 4) Installs, configures and enables RStudio Server on port 8787.
 5) Installs, configures and enables Tor Hidden Service for SSH remote access.

-It is a very rough work in progress.
+At present, this works but it's not elegant and has no bells and whistles.
 Things may or may not work.
 There is no error handling, so make sure you actually have a remote server that you can access with an IP address and thatyou have sudo rights on that remote server beforehand.
+You shouldn't run this twice.
+It'll work, but it will clog your `sources.list` with duplicates, re-`wget` files etc.

 ### How to use
 1) Initialize a remote Ubuntu 16.04 server.
 It needs (a) SSH access (b) a sudo user.
 You need to know its IP address.